aibasel/downward/src/search/AAA_Mechanical_Changes.md

 - ❌ not updated yet
 - ✅ updated (or no need to update)
-- no mark = not checked if it should be updated
+- ❓ not checked if it should be updated

 ```
 search